-To have known him is to miss him.
-After his brief illness, Bobby passed away in April 2016.
+To have known him is to have loved him.
+After a brief illness, Bobby passed away in April 2016.

 Bobby Martin grew up surrounded by music with old-time country/bluegrass roots.
 As a child he roamed from fiddler's convention to fiddler's convention enjoying the music and watching his dad, Sam Martin perform.